d3str0yer/torrentbox/README.md

 ### Installation of Raspbian

 1. Download the latest version of Raspbian, install it on your SD card
-2. In the boot folder create a new file called ssh, no file extension and no content
+2. In the boot folder, create a new file called ssh, no file extension and no content
 3. Connect your Raspberry via ethernet to your Router (using the inbuilt wifi is not suggested)

 ### Pre-Install OpenVPN configuration

 1. Search for your Providers OpenVPN files and download them
 2. Create a new file called login.conf, in the first line add your username and in the second your password (username and password supplied by VPN Provider)
-3. If the OpenVPN files contain multiple .ovpn files delete all but the one server hub you want to connect to and rename it to openvpn.conf
+3. If the OpenVPN files contain multiple .ovpn files, delete all but the one server hub you want to connect to and rename it to openvpn.conf
 4. Change the line "auth-user-pass" to "auth-user-pass /etc/openvpn/login.conf"

 ### Pre-Install Harddrive configuration